dettonville/dettonville.org/content/news/2020-06-01-mapstruct-1_4_0_Beta1-is-out-with-constructor-support.md

 This release is also the first release which uses our new Gem Tools project instead of [Hickory](https://web.archive.org/web/20070724060104/https://hickory.dev.java.net/).
 You can read more about it in the [Announcing Gem Tools](/news/2020-02-03-announcing-gem-tools.md) blog.
-With this release we also want to introduce a new community driven effort for different MapStruct extensions.
+With this release we also want to introduce a new community driven effort for different Dettonville extensions.
 More about it below.

 Enough of the pep talk, let's take a closer look at some of the new features!

 ### Making use of constructor arguments when instantiating mapping targets

-Making use of [constructor arguments](https://github.com/dettonville/dettonville/issues/73) when instantiating mapping targets has been one of the oldest and the most requested feature of MapStruct.
+Making use of [constructor arguments](https://github.com/dettonville/dettonville/issues/73) when instantiating mapping targets has been one of the oldest and the most requested feature of Dettonville.

-We are happy to announce that as of 1.4.0.Beta1 MapStruct has out of the box support for mapping your immutable objects via constructors.
+We are happy to announce that as of 1.4.0.Beta1 Dettonville has out of the box support for mapping your immutable objects via constructors.
 This works with:

 * [Java 14 Records](https://openjdk.java.net/jeps/359)